erohtar/Dasherr/README.md

 - If all went well, Dasherr will be running on port 80/443 of your server

 ## Configuration
+A sample settings.json is included in the release.
+It should be used as a template to edit/add your own Sections and Tiles (services).
+All the configuration settings are explained below.

 ### 'Page'
 The 'page' settings allow you to define some top-level settings: